fedo3nik/innowise-cart-api/README.md

 The Cart API consists of two simple types: `Cart` and `CartItem`.
 The `Cart` holds zero or more `CartItem` objects.

+`CartItem` objects should be created in DB exactly (not from application).

 ### Create Cart